erobertsme/Todo/README.md

 You can:
 - Add a new task
 - Set a task to Incomplete or Complete
+- Update Task name or description
 - Delete Task

 Todo:
 - ~~Implement ORM concepts for DB~~
 - ~~Implement classes for tasks~~
-- Allow updating task names and descriptions
+- ~~Allow updating task names and descriptions~~
 - Custom CSS